devmynd/drip/README.md

 ### Components

 A `Component` constrains the scope for a set of modules, and is the container for the modules' dependencies.
 Components have no built-in lifecycle, but are instead owned by (and match the lifecycle of) a member of your application.
 A component serves dependencies appropriate for the scope of its owning object.

 For example, an `Application` object might own an `ApplicationComponent` that serves application-wide dependencies like a `Repository` and a `Configuration`.

-A component is a class conforming to `ComponentType`.
-This class must declare storage for a `Registry`.
+A component is a class conforming to `ComponentType`, but typically subclassing `Component`.

 ```
 import Drip

-final class ViewComponent: ComponentType {
+final class ViewComponent: Component {
-  var registry = Registry()
+  var root: ApplicationComponent { return parent() }
+  var core: ViewModule { return module() }
 }
 ```